andreadecorte/KeeStats/README.md

 * unique passwords
 * average length for unique passwords
 * Number of entries with a filled URL field
+* Number of referenced passwords (REF)

 Quality stats:
 * shortest password
 * longest password
+* basic quality info (only lowercase, only uppercase...)
-Quality stats can be opened directly by clicking on the value column.
+Single quality stats can be opened directly by clicking on the value column.

 TODO
 ------------
-Add average length and some more stats
+Unicode not handled currently in several stats (e.g. only lowercase) Not blocking UI when computing  + progress bar
 Export stats?
-...
-Allow viewing multiple passwords (e.g. all duplicated ones)
+Allow viewing multiple passwords (e.g. all duplicated ones) ...

 KNOWN ISSUES
 ------------